miyako/4d-plugin-microsoft-ocr/README.md

 # 4d-plugin-microsoft-ocr
 Use native OCR (C++/WinRT) on Windows.

-Thanks to [C++/WinRT](https://blogs.windows.com/windowsdeveloper/2016/11/28/standard-c-windows-runtime-cwinrt/), it is no longer necessary to use all sorts of [tricks and marchaling](https://qiita.com/Yukio-Ichikawa/items/f8d3111a60a337adfd48) to call UWP API from native C++.
-This plugin calls the [Windows.Media.Ocr](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Ocr?view=winrt-19041) which is a [WinRT](https://en.wikipedia.org/wiki/Windows_Runtime) API for the [Universal Windows Platform](https://en.wikipedia.org/wiki/Universal_Windows_Platform).
+Thanks to [C++/WinRT](https://blogs.windows.com/windowsdeveloper/2016/11/28/standard-c-windows-runtime-cwinrt/), it is no longer necessary to use all sorts of [tricks and marchaling](https://qiita.com/Yukio-Ichikawa/items/f8d3111a60a337adfd48) to call [Universal Windows Platform](https://en.wikipedia.org/wiki/Universal_Windows_Platform) API from native C++.
+This plugin calls the [Windows.Media.Ocr](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Ocr?view=winrt-19041).

 #### Visual Studio 2017